 About the Workshop

-This workshop draws inspiration from Just Yesterday, an outdoor installation at Weisman Art Museum, which invites reflection and contemplation of systematic injustice through bold and colorful posters that contain iconic pop culture references, and Counterspaces at Rochester Art Center, a collective healing project for Rochester community members who have been impacted by the existing and increasing acts of racialized violence against Asian Americans and Pacific Islanders (AAPI) and Black, Indigenous, and People of Color (BIPOC).
+This workshop draws inspiration from Just Yesterday, a summer 2021 outdoor installation at Weisman Art Museum, which invited reflection and contemplation of systematic injustice through bold and colorful posters that contain iconic pop culture references, and Counterspaces at Rochester Art Center, a collective healing project for Rochester community members who have been impacted by the existing and increasing acts of racialized violence against Asian Americans and Pacific Islanders (AAPI) and Black, Indigenous, and People of Color (BIPOC).

 For this workshop, we will incorporate the biomedical historical context and reflect on the practice of healthcare as it intersects with past systematic injustices.
 In the workshop, participants will be invited to express their stories through free-writing, connect with others, and create bold, colorful posters, informed by their own writing.
 The workshop will be open to any Black, Indigenous and People of Color who would like to contemplate the themes of silence, centering/uplift, and change in medical communities.